14 Aug National Financial Awareness Day: Team Diaries

 August 14th marks National Financial Awareness Day.
 Otherwise known as: I shouldn’t have bought that pair of shoes day.

-In an era where visits to the bank are a rare occurrence (mainly just to avoid people) and paying with plastic is the new norm, budgeting apps allow you to track your invisible spending habits.
+In an era where visits to the bank are rare (mainly to avoid people) and paying with plastic is the new norm, budgeting apps allow you to track your invisible spending habits.
 A fantastic way to get smart about your money, a budgeting app can bring you the best of all worlds.
-Visually seeing where you stand in terms of finance can really snap you back into reality.
+Visually seeing where you stand in terms of finance can snap you back into reality.

 Generation Z x Budgeting: A Strange Combo